-We are Immokalee Lodge #353 of the Order of the Arrow, Boy Scouts of America.
-We are the Society of Honor Campers in Chehaw Council who were chosen by our fellow scouts to receive that honor.
-We are a service organization aiding and assisting Camp Osborn and Chehaw Council whenever and wherever needed.
+We are Alapaha Lodge #545 and Immokalee Lodge #353 of the Order of the Arrow, South Georgia Council, Boy Scouts of America.
+We are the Scouting's National Honor Society in South Georgia Council who were chosen by our fellow scouts to receive that honor.
+We are a service organization aiding and assisting Camping in the Council whenever and wherever needed.
 We are bound together by a unique experience in the lives of young men, one of the last true tests of both physical and mental endurance, which is known as The Ordeal.